pdavis86/FullPotential/README.md

 ## Code Structure
 - API is the code required for any third-party development to be compliant with the game
 - Core is the code fundamental to the game working
-- Standard is my implementation using the API to add Accessories, Armor, Effects, Enemies, Loot, Scenes, Spells, and Weapons to the game
+- Standard is my implementation using the API to add Scenes, Accessories, Armor, Effects, Enemies, Loot, Spells, Gadgets, and Weapons to the game

 ## Product Roadmap